abby-adam/wedding/getting-staying.md

 There are also many other hotels in the area.

 ### Camping
-There are several campsites in the area, and we are inquiring into whether camping is allowed on the Fielder Farm Grounds—check back here later.
+There are several campsites in the area.

+On the night of the wedding (August 12th), guests are welcome to camp at Fielder Farm, but there will not be access to showers, only port-a-johns (and a pond).
+Please let us know if you are planning on camping at the farm!